Surya namaskars, or sun salutations, have a long history in South Asia, but their place at the heart of modern yoga is more recent.

 Yoga scholars (Atler and Singleton) have noted the significance of Madhavadas as the teacher of two yoga modernisers, Kuvalayananda and his contemporary Yogendra, who between them laid the foundations of the health and fitness dimension of modern yoga and yoga therapy.

-Gune joined the ashram for two years, adopting the name Kuvalayananda, and there he practiced and learned a form of hatha yoga that prescribed asanas, kriya and pranayama for medical problems.
+Gune joined the ashram for two years, adopting the name Kuvalayananda, and there he practised and learned a form of hatha yoga that prescribed asanas, kriya and pranayama for medical problems.

-In 1921, Kuvalayanda took what he learned from Madhavadas and combined it with his own interest in scientific research to create a yoga research centre at Lonanva on the outskirts of Bombay.
+In 1921, Kuvalayananda took what he learned from Madhavadas and combined it with his own interest in scientific research to create a yoga research centre at Lonavla on the outskirts of Bombay (now Mumbai).

 In a clear crossover between physical culture and yoga, Kuvalayananda developed a yogic system of physical education for schools in the states of Gujarat, Maharashtra and Uttar Pradesh, drawing on Manikrao's mass drill programme.